will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 $$Init \wedge \square[Next]_{vars} \wedge Liveness$$

 where $$Liveness$$ is an additional temporal property.
 In TLA+, however, this additional temporal property, by convention, must take on a very specific form.
 That is, it specifies fairness properties of your system i.e. what the system "must" do, as opposed to what it "can" do.
 These fairness constraints are just a temporal property with particular characteristics.
 If you allowed $$Liveness$$ to be an arbitrary temporal property, you could get into cases where you try to define a system that doesn’t make sense or couldn’t actually be implemented.
-This is discussed in the concept of "machine closure", in *[Specifying Systems](https://lamport.azurewebsites.net/tla/book.html)* and [elsewhere](https://lamport.azurewebsites.net/tla/safety-liveness.pdf).
+This is discussed in the concept of *machine closure*, in *[Specifying Systems](https://lamport.azurewebsites.net/tla/book.html)* and [elsewhere](https://lamport.azurewebsites.net/tla/safety-liveness.pdf).
 My understanding is that, in TLA+, if you always write your liveness property as a conjunction of weak/strong fairness constraints (the definitions of which are also discussed elsewhere), then your spec will always be machine closed, which means that the liveness conjunct "constrains neither the initial state nor what steps may occur" (a quote from *Specifying Systems* section 8.9.2).
-I think of this like a "scheduling constraint" i.e. it just says what must eventually happen, not what is allowed to happen, and it doesn't get you into trouble with making your liveness property "too strong" such that it affects the behavior of your system as specified in awkward or undesirable ways.
+I think of this like a scheduling constraint i.e. it says what must eventually happen, not what is allowed to happen, and it doesn't get you into trouble with making your liveness property too strong such that it affects the behavior of your system as specified in awkward or undesirable ways.